Browser Support for Subject Alternative Names

-If an SSL certificate has a Subject Alternative Name (SAN) field, then SSL clients are supposed to ignore the common name value and seek a match in the SAN list.
+If a SSL Certificate has a Subject Alternative Name (SAN) field, then SSL clients are supposed to ignore the Common Name value and seek a match in the SAN list.
 This is why DigiCert always repeats the common name as the first SAN in our certificates.

-Newer Palm Treo devices use WM5, but the older ones run PalmOS and use VersaMail for ActiveSync.
-The older Treos do not support SAN name matching.
+Newer Palm Treo: These devices use WM5, but the older ones run PalmOS and use VersaMail for ActiveSync.
+The older Treos do not support Subject Alternative Name matching.

-Older Palm Treo devices run PalmOS and use VersaMail for ActiveSync.
-These older Treos do not support SAN name matching.
+Older Palm Treo: These devices run PalmOS and use VersaMail for ActiveSync.
+These older Treos do not support Subject Alternative Name matching.